Sick of dorm food? Sodexo not satisfying? Need a nice place to go for Parents' Weekend?

 1900 W. St. Paul Ave., (414) 931-1919

-If you have the opportunity, it's always fun to go to the original Sobelman's, where you can grab a great burger and one of their signature Bloody Marys.
+If you have the opportunity, it's always fun to venture down into the valley and go to the original Sobelman's, where you can grab a great burger and one of their signature Bloody Marys.

 1601 W. Wells St., (414) 933-1601

 Can’t make it out all the way to the original Sobelman's?
-That's OK; the on-campus Sobelman's will suffice.
-The Marquette location offers all the same famous hamburgers as the original Sobelman’s, as well as great drink deals and a more student-friendly atmosphere.
+That's OK; that's why the on-campus Sobelman's is there.
+The Marquette location offers all the same famous burgers as the original Sobelman’s, as well as great drink deals and a more student-friendly atmosphere.

 1404 W. Wells St., (414)-210-4294

-A great spot for lunch or dinner, Tangled Noodles serves up delicious Asian Fusion food, including noodle and rice bowls and other more traditional dishes.
+A great spot for lunch or dinner, Tangled Noodles serves up delicious Asian Fusion food, including noodle and rice bowls along with other more authentic regional dishes that can really bring the flavor and spice.